Expert Home Improvement Advice

 How To • Videos • Lawn & Garden • DIY • Articles

 Landscape Borders and Lawn Edging for Your Yard

-Landscape borders and edgings are used to define a planting bed or garden.
-Depending on the type you choose, borders can serve as a decorative element, act as a barrier to grass or weeds, and help hold mulch in place.
+Landscape borders and edgings are used to define a planting bed or garden and can serve as a decorative element or act as a barrier to grass and weeds.
 Watch this video to find out more. ...More

 Landscape Borders and Lawn Edging for Your YardBy: Julie Day